 - Tube, Overground, DLR and some National Rail stations*.

 - Online at the Oyster website.
-Follow the same steps 1-8 above, but only select an amount to top-up (you can also add just £5 if not adding auto top-up).
+Follow the same steps 1-8 above, but choose “Pay as you go” and select an amount to top-up (you can also add just £5 if not adding auto top-up).

 * At most National Rail stations you may find that you can top-up at the ticket machine but not at the ticket office itself.